incaudio/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: Increase your reach
     text: >
-      A service that helps businesses to manage their social media accounts and posts.
+      A free service provided by us to all signed artists. so that they can focus on there career.
     actions:
       - label: Get started
         url: /